rabbitmq/rabbitmq-website/site/production-checklist.md

 ### <a id="distribution-considerations-cluster-size" class="anchor" href="#distribution-considerations-cluster-size">Cluster Size</a>

-The number of queues, queue replication factor, number of connections, maximum message backlog and sometimes message throughput are factors the determine how many nodes there should be in a cluster.
+The number of queues, queue replication factor, number of connections, maximum message backlog and sometimes message throughput are factors that determine how large should a cluster be.

 Single node clusters work well in many cases, especially when simplicity is preferred over everything else.
 The biggest trade-off is availability, since stopping the node - regardless of the reason - will result in service unavailability.
+Queue replication has no effect in this scenario since there are no nodes to replicate to.

 Three (3) node clusters are the next step up, which is what we recommend for the majority of production deployments.
 They can tolerate a single node failure (or unavailability) and still maintain quorum.
 Simplicity was traded off for availability, resiliency and, in certain cases, throughput.

-If you do run a three node cluster in production, you need to consider data locality.
+If you run a (3) three node cluster in production, you need to consider data locality.
 Since clients can connect to any node, RabbitMQ may need to perform inter-cluster routing of messages and internal operations.
 To avoid this and achieve ideal data locality, producers (or publishers) should connect to RabbitMQ nodes where queue leaders are running.
 If queue replication is not